 - Bands provide a relative definition of high and low

 - Used to identify periods of high and low volatility

 - Used to identify periods when prices are at extreme levels

 The bands tighten as volatility lessens, this identifies periods of consolidation.
 Sharp price break-outs tend to occur after the bands tighten.

 Continuation Signal - the Bulge

-If prices break through the upper or lower band and move outside the bands a continuation of the current trend is expected.
+If prices break through the upper or lower band move outside the bands a continuation of the current trend is expected.